The Exorcist: Believer: Cast

-Additionally, Helen Leahey (primary source), Christopher Allen Nelson and J. Molière voice the demon voices.
+Additionally, Helen Leahey served as the "primary source" of the demon's voice, with the final effect being created using additional voicework by J. Molière and audio processing effects by the film's sound mixer Paul Urmson.

 Production

 Development

 In August 2020, it was reported that Morgan Creek Entertainment would be producing a new installment in The Exorcist franchise.
 A tentative theatrical release window of 2021 was planned by the studio.
 Ben Pearson of /Film noted that the studio had previously stated that it would "never attempt to remake The Exorcist", but that it would also obtain the "blessings of their library titles' original creators before they move forward with new entries".

 In December 2020, it was clarified that the project in development would be a sequel to the original film, with David Gordon Green in early negotiations to serve as director.
 Jason Blum, David Robinson and James Robinson serve as producers.
 In July 2021, it was reported that a trilogy of sequels were concurrently in development with Green hired to direct the first of the new installments, from a script he co-wrote with Peter Sattler, from an original story he co-wrote with Scott Teems and Danny McBride.
-The film is a direct sequel to The Exorcist and the story does not acknowledge the event of the other four films in the franchise.
+The film is a direct sequel to The Exorcist and the story does not acknowledge the events of the other four films in the franchise.

 Green, McBride, Couper Samuelson, and Stephanie Allain serve as executive producers.
 Prior to acquiring the series' rights from Morgan Creek Entertainment, the writing team and Blum spent early 2020 devising the story over Zoom.

 The projects are joint-venture productions between Blumhouse Productions and Morgan Creek Entertainment with Universal Pictures distributing.
 Universal collaborated with Peacock to purchase distribution rights for $400 million total.
 Parts two and three of the trilogy were optioned as potential Peacock exclusive films.
 By October 2021, Green expressed his intentions to direct all three films, with script outlines completed for the latter two films that he co-wrote with Sattler.

+The Exorcist: Believer was the last film produced by James G. Robinson before his death in February 2026.